JetBrains/ruby-type-inference/README.md

 ===================================

-`ruby-type-inference` project is a completely new approach to tackle the problems Ruby dynamic nature and provide more reliable symbol resolution and type inference.
+`ruby-type-inference` project is a completely new approach to tackle the problems of Ruby dynamic nature and provide more reliable symbol resolution and type inference.
 It collects some run time data to build type contracts for the methods.